France-Canada Research Fund (FCRF)

-Applicant to submit a copy of the application along with a complete OR5 form to: email@example.com
+Applicant to submit a copy of application along with a complete OR5 form to email@example.com.

-Please note: A maximum of five pre-selected proposals can be submitted per Canadian University to the Embassy of France in Canada (if more than five submissions from the University of Guelph, applications will be adjudicated).
+Please note: A maximum of five pre-selected proposals can be submitted per Canadian university to the Embassy of France in Canada.
+However, if there are more than five submissions from the University of Guelph, applications will be adjudicated.

 How to Apply